-Scholars have found that women in developed democracies have broadly moved to the left in recent decades, tying this to growth in female labor force participation (Manza and Brooks 1998; Iversen and Rosenbluth 2010).
-In some cases, women are able to translate economic autonomy into lasting improvements in household bargaining power and political representation (Gaikwad, Lin, and Zucker 2023).
-Yet these gains are be difficult to come by amid deindustrialization, which erodes community wealth and welfare (Broz, Frieden, and Weymouth 2021; Blonz, Roth Tran, and Troland 2023).
+Scholars have found that women in developed democracies have broadly moved to the left in recent decades, tying this in part to growth in female labor force participation (Manza and Brooks 1998; Iversen and Rosenbluth 2010).
+In some cases, women are able to translate economic autonomy into enduring improvements in household bargaining power and political representation (Gaikwad, Lin, and Zucker 2023).
+Yet these gains may be difficult to come by amid deindustrialization, which corresponds to broad reductions in community wealth and welfare (Broz, Frieden, and Weymouth 2021; Blonz, Roth Tran, and Troland

+2023).
 While women may enter the workforce to substitute for newly unemployed or underemployed husbands, these women will often struggle to fully replace their husbands' prior earnings.
-Men in industries such as coal and steel were historically well compensated and low-skilled men nearby enjoyed significant wage premia.
-Women entering service work following decline in those industries often earn less (Latimer and Oberhauser 2004; Dill and Hodges 2019).
+Men were historically well compensated in industries such as coal and steel, while women entering service work following decline in those industries often earn less (Latimer and Oberhauser 2004; Dill and Hodges 2019).
+Extensive work demonstrates that where men's potential earnings exceed women's, couples prioritize husbands' careers and seek to maximize husbands', not wives', income (Strøm 2014; Goldin 2021; Hutchinson, Khan, and Matfess 2022).

-Women who increase their paid labor as men lose work will often encounter unique time constraints that hinder their ability to fully participate in the labor market (Goldin 2021) and local politics (Burns, Schlozman, and Verba 1997; Silbermann 2015; Teele, Kalla, and Rosenbluth 2018; Dahlgaard and Hansen 2021).
+Women who increase their paid work as male-majority industries decline will often encounter unique time constraints that hinder their ability to fully participate in the labor market (Goldin 2021) or local politics (Burns, Schlozman, and Verba 1997; Silbermann 2015; Teele, Kalla, and Rosenbluth 2018; Dahlgaard and Hansen 2021).
 Bernhard, Shames, and Teele (2021) illustrate that women's political ambition is depressed by breadwinning obligations assumed in addition to traditional household roles.
-Economically dependent husbands often fail to substitute for wives in the household (Evans 2016) - in some contexts, increasing their alcohol and drug consumption (Dean and Kimmel 2019; Case and Deaton 2020) - aggravating demands on female breadwinners' time and impeding their conversion of economic autonomy into political gain.
+Economically dependent husbands often fail to substitute for wives in the household (Evans 2016) - in some contexts, increasing their alcohol and drug consumption (Dean and Kimmel 2019; Case and Deaton 2020) - aggravating demands on female breadwinners' time and impeding their conversion of economic autonomy into political gains.